up42/docs/source/up42-blocks/data/openstreetmap.rst

 OpenStreetMap Extraction
 ===================================

-Please see the `block details page <https://marketplace.up42.com/block/95519b2d-09d7-4cd0-a321-4d6a46bef6c1>`_ for context.
+For more information, please read the `block description <https://marketplace.up42.com/block/df2ec03a-50c4-47ac-8a83-2db613869cf9>`_.

 Block type: ``DATA``

 Supported parameters
 --------------------

-For more information on supported filters, see :ref:`query filter section  <filters>`.
+For more information, please read the section :ref:`Data source query filters  <filters>`.

 * ``bbox``: The bounding box to use as an AOI.
 Will return all geometries that intersect with this box.
 Only ``box`` is supported.
 * ``time``: A date range to filter scenes on.
 This range applies to the acquisition date/time of the scenes.